colinoflynn/xdomain-dpa-m23/README.md

  * `firmware` This directory contains the firmware attacked.
  * `traces` This directory contains more details of the trace format & links to the traces.
  * `attack_scripts` The actual CPA attacks are done as Python scripts.
 This directory contains the scripts.

+## Attack Script & Thanks

+This work uses Lascar (https://github.com/Ledger-Donjon/lascar) extensively for performing the CPA attack.
+See PDF paper for acknowledgements.